The Best Cannabis Grow Lights for Your Home Grow

 Mimic the Light Deprivation Method

-While 'light depping' typically refers to outdoor grows deliberately limiting the amount of sunlight per day their plants receive, indoor growers can do the same with greater ease.
+While 'light depping' typically refers to outdoor growers deliberately limiting the amount of sunlight their plants receive per day, indoor growers can do the same more easily.

 Instead of covering your plants or greenhouse with a tarp, you can just turn your lights off at specific intervals to achieve the same effect.